 The tone at the top is absolutely critical.
 If the CEO doesn’t buy into it, it’s not happening.

-I think key is building the company culture which is supportive of CSR.
+Dr. Cochran: I think the key is building the company culture which is supportive of CSR.
 In some companies, it’s really baked into their DNA, and for other companies, it’s a foreign object.

 It helps if you have a CEO who has the vision, but if you have a handful of people in the company, in some ways, nothing is more viral than a good idea.